kkevinkko/data-structures/lab/lab8/README.md

 contain all the logic that checks invariant maintenance.
 * It should be called whenever you alter the state of the object.
 That is, checking if the class invariants are maintained.

+## Where to place consistency checkers?
+* I now believe it should be placed in the JUnit tests, and not in the production code.
+    * Write a test to set up a mock situation, and call the isOK() method there
+    * That way, you won't get isOK() calling each time during production
+* The only time when you should place it in production code is when the consistency checker doesn't make much of a performance hit.
+* Or put a lightweight isOK method version in the production code.
+Don't include too many checks there.
+Or try to simplify to just a single invariant to check.